 This morning I was out by the Muskegon river and noticed three Painted Turtles about 8 inches long and 6 inches wide, traveling together.
 They were traveling slowly upriver under the water's surface and bumping into each other.
 Is this typical for turtle mating?
 Any comments?

-Posted by Running Waters at 7:49 AM
+Posted by Anonymous at 7:49 AM

 Thursday, May 3, 2007